This page contains the requirements for the minor. Students should consult the Actuarial Informational Page for information on a career as an actuary.

 - FIN 360 (Financial Modeling) OR FIN 410 (Portfolio Management and Derivative Securities)

-Students will select one course from Group A, which are all required in the Statistics major, and double-count this course towards the Minor.
-They will then take four courses listed in Group B. Statistics Majors may not take ECO 231.
+Students will select one course unit from Group A, which are all required in the Statistics major, and double-count this course towards the Minor.
+They will then take four course units from Group B. Statistics Majors may not take ECO 231.

-Students may choose 5 courses from Groups A and B but it is highly recommended that MAT 316 and STA 410/MAT 318 are among those selected.
+Students may choose 5 courses units from the courses in Groups A and B but it is highly recommended that MAT 316 and STA 410 are among those selected.
 Students may not take ECO 231.

 Selections from Groups A and B as advised.